-- Transaction charges: The AMC/Mutual Fund shall deduct Transaction Charges on purchase/subscription applications received from investors that are routed through a distributor/agent/broker as follows, provided the distributor/agent/broker has opted to receive the transaction charges.
-The distributors have the option to either opt in or opt out of levying transaction charge based on type of the product: - First time investor in Mutual Funds: Transaction Charge of Rs.150/- on purchase/subscription application of Rs.10,000 and above shall be deducted from the subscription amount and paid to the distributor/agent/broker of the investor.
-Units will be allotted for the balance subscription amount (net of the transaction charge deducted). - Investors other than first time investor in mutual funds: Transaction Charge of Rs.100/- per purchase/subscription application of Rs.10,000 and above shall be deducted from the subscription amount and paid to the distributor/agent/broker of the investor.
-Units will be allotted for the balance subscription amount (net of the transaction charge deducted). - Investments through Systematic Investment Plan (SIP) the Transaction Charge shall be deducted only if the total commitment through SIP (i.e. amount per SIP instalment x No. of SIP instalments) amounts to Rs.10,000/and above.
-The Transaction Charge shall be deducted in 3 or 4 instalments, as may be decided by the AMC from time to time. - Stamp duty: Mutual fund units issued against Purchase transactions (whether through lump-sum investments or SIP or STP or switchins or reinvestment under IDCW Option) would be subject to levy of stamp duty @ 0.005% of the amount invested.
-Transfer of mutual fund units (such as transfers between demat accounts) are subject to payment of stamp duty @ 0.015%.
-The rate and levy of stamp duty may vary as amended from time to time.
+• Transaction charges: The AMC/Mutual Fund shall deduct Transaction Charges on purchase/subscription applications received from investors that are routed through a distributor/agent/broker as follows, provided the distributor/agent/broker has opted to receive the transaction charges.
+The distributors have the option to either opt in or opt out of levying transaction charge based on type of the product:

+- a) First time investor in Mutual Funds: Rs.150/- on purchase/subscription application of Rs.10,000 and above. - b) Investors other than first time investor in mutual funds: Rs.100/- per purchase/subscription application of Rs.10,000 and above - c) Investments through Systematic Investment Plan (SIP) the Transaction Charge shall be deducted only if the total commitment through SIP (i.e. amount per SIP instalment x No. of SIP instalments) amounts to Rs.10,000/- and above.
+The Transaction Charge shall be deducted in 3 or 4 instalments, as may be decided by the AMC from time to time.